Stellar populations and star formation histories of the most extreme [OIII] emitters at $z=1.3-3.7$: Constraining evolved stellar populations in the most extreme [O III ] emitters

 The best-fitting BAGPIPES nonparametric SFH models for Sample II are plotted in Fig.~\ref{fig:npsfh}.
 In contrast to the CSFH models, the SEDs and IRAC luminosities can be well reproduced within $1\sigma$ uncertainty by nonparametric SFH models.
 In Table~\ref{tab:npsfh_irac} we present the stellar masses formed in the seven time bins for the objects in Sample II.
 We notice that the stellar masses formed in the first $10$~Myr inferred from nonparametric SFH models are from $5\times10^7\ M_{\odot}$ to $5\times10^8\ M_{\odot}$, roughly consistent with the stellar masses derived from CSFH models.
 More remarkably, however, a significant fraction of the total stellar mass was formed at $>100$~Myr ago.
 The evolved stellar masses of galaxies in Sample II range from $3\times10^9\ M_{\odot}$ to $1\times10^{10}\ M_{\odot}$, i.e. much greater than those associated with the secondary burst phase ($<10$~Myr).
 The results suggest that the rest-frame NIR light of these systems is likely dominated by stellar populations formed over a few hundred Myr ago, which cannot be easily identified at rest-frame UV-to-optical wavelengths.

 The recovered SFHs from nonparametric models for objects in Sample II are also shown in Fig.~\ref{fig:npsfh}.
+We notice that the models predict a ``two-burst''-like SFH, the most recent $\le3$~Myr earlier following a first event between $100$~Myr and $1$~Gyr earlier.
+When EELGs are in the current burst phase, the massive stars are likely being formed in very young star clusters as demonstrated by spatially-resolved observations of a few strongly lensed galaxies at high redshift \citep[e.g.][]{Vanzella2019,Vanzella2022}.
 When not in their present burst phase, they were forming stars with a negligible rate (lower than $10^{-2}\ M_{\odot}$~yr$^{-1}$ with large uncertainties).
 Such a low SFR implies a UV magnitude fainter than $31$ AB mag at $z\sim2$, below the detection limit of current {\it HST} and even upcoming {\it JWST} imaging surveys \citep{Robertson2021}.
-When EELGs are in the current burst phase, the massive stars are likely being formed in very young star clusters as demonstrated by spatially-resolved observations of a few strongly lensed galaxies at high redshift \citep[e.g.][]{Vanzella2019,Vanzella2021}.
+However, we note that the recovered SFH does not necessarily mean these systems are actually in the quiescent phase between the two ``bursts''.
+As reflected by the large uncertainties of SFRs (Fig.~\ref{fig:npsfh}) and stellar masses (Table~\ref{tab:npsfh_irac}) formed between $\sim10$~Myr and a few hundred Myr earlier, it is possible that the objects in Sample II followed a more gradual evolution during this period.
+The key point is that starlight from this period could be outshone by young massive stars at rest-frame UV-to-optical and by older stars at rest-frame NIR wavelengths.
+Nevertheless, we emphasise that the ``burst'' phase happened $>100$~Myr ago reflects the presence of evolved stellar populations in these systems.